Samuel Kunz

-Samuel Kunz (born August 1921 in Russia, † November 18, 2010, in Wachtberg near Bonn, Germany) was a Russian-German guard in the extermination camp Belzec and alleged Nazi war criminal.
+Samuel Kunz (August 1921, in Russia – November 18, 2010, in Wachtberg near Bonn, Germany) was a Russian-German guard in the extermination camp Belzec and alleged Nazi war criminal.

 Life

 Samuel Kunz was born on August 21, 1921, in Russia.
 Though an ethnic German, he served initially in the Soviet Red Army.
 After having been captured by the German Wehrmacht, he was given the choice to stay at the Chelm prisoner war camp or to cooperate with the Germans.
 Kunz chose to work with the Nazis and was sent to Trawniki, an SS training camp.
 There he met John Demjanjuk.